albumidentify/albumidentify/README.markdown

 ### Ripping new CDs ###

+renamealbum can rip, encode and tag a CD in one pass.
+However, if you want to rip lots of CDs at once, it can be more efficient to do it in steps.

 We've included a couple of scripts to make ripping and encoding CDs a bit easier.
 These are shell scripts that rely on several binaries that will need to be installed through your distribution.
 They are:

 *  cdrdao
-*  cdrecord
 *  cueconvert
 *  bchunk
 *  flac

 To rip CDs, run the ripcd.sh command.
-Then use the 2flac.sh command to convert the files to flacs.
+Then use the toflac.sh command to convert the files to flacs.
 The important part of this process is keeping the CD's Table of Contents (TOC) so that renamealbum can make a much more precise guess as to what the album is.